alexislours/crcpedia/tables/MuseumFossilDonateInfo.md

 **Hashed string**: WatchItem u16

-**Notes**: The fossil item corresponding to this fossil part.
+**Notes**: The item corresponding to this fossil part.
 Matches with UniqueID in ItemParam.

 **Versions**: 1.0.0, 1.1.0, 1.2.0, 1.3.0, 1.4.0